-The first version of TESSY was finished in July 1994.
-Practical trials of the system will start in the fourth quarter of this year.
-Based on the promising experience with CTE, further improvement, particularly of the test efficiency, can be expected.
+Practical trials of the test system started in 1994.
+First promising results indicate that the test efficiency is enhanced significantly by using TESSY.
 Future work will focus on extensions of TESSY with respect to integration testing and automatic generation of test cases and test data.